kabudu/ForecastTools/README.md

 - Version 1.1: 2 March 2015 by Shannon Little
   - Added ability to cache data
   - Added methods to get nearest storm data
+- Version 1.2: 21 June 2015 by Kamba Abudu
+  - Updated library to use namespaces and adhere to PSR1/PSR2/PSR4
+  - Implemented an interface for cache handlers and a Redis cache handler
+  - Added ability to cache data for the multi-curl context

 ## Improvements to come